 If you’re a fan of wine, spectacular landscapes, and fresh country air, then a Douro Valley winery tour is the best day trip from Porto.
-This beautiful area west of Porto is a stunning destination and is recognised as the world’s oldest demarcated wine region.
+This beautiful region west of Porto is recognised as the world’s oldest demarcated wine region.
 Its rich winemaking history dates back to 1756 when the Prime Minister Marquis of Pombal established its boundaries.

 Fast forward to today and you’ll find terraced green vineyards cascading down to the river banks, charming quintas and farmhouses dotting the landscape, and long-standing traditions that have earnt the Douro Valley a UNESCO World Heritage designation.